syzodidntmakeit/kawaiiserver/nextcloud/README.md

 ## ✨ What This Achieves

 - **Your Own Cloud Storage**: Complete control over your files, calendars, contacts, and more
-- **Zero-Open Ports**: Uses Cloudflare Tunnel for secure external access
+- **Zero-Open Ports**: Uses Cloudflare Tunnel for secure external access without exposing your server to the internet
 - **Cross-Platform Sync**: Works with all devices (desktop, mobile, web)
 - **Kawaii Privacy**: Your data stays on your server, not in someone else's cloud